oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

             return entity;
         }

-*Maintenance command metadata:*
+===== MaintenanceNumberOfVdssCommand metadata =====

-\* In the example below, the metadata of *MaintenanceNumberOfVdssCommand* is created prior to the command execution, reflecting to user the expected flow of the action.
+*   In the example below, the metadata of *MaintenanceNumberOfVdssCommand* is created prior to the command execution, reflecting to user the expected flow of the action.
 When there is a Backend command as part of the execution sequence (e.g. MaintenanceVdsCommand), a *CommandEntity* is created, storing the entity type and entity id.
 *   Having entity-ids associated with the command entity will enable using the *IVdsAsyncCommand* interface to invoke the command once again upon completion or failure of the command.
 This will grant the action to complete its tasks.
 Once command is completed, the associated task will be marked as completed.
 For example:
     -   *VdsEventListner.VdsMovedToMaintanance(vdsId)* will invoke the *MaintenanceVdsCommand* associated with the id.
 It will be executed by registering the *MaintenanceVdsCommand* with the host id to be notified when the monitor reach that point.
     -   *VdsEventListner.RunningSucceeded* and *VdsEventListner.RemoveAsyncCommand* provides control over the *MigrateVm* commands, therefore for the task representing the VM migration.